fspoettel/advent-of-code-rust/README.md

 ```

 To run an optimized version for benchmarking, use the `--release` flag or the alias `cargo rr`.

+_Total timing_ is computed from individual solution _timings_ and excludes overhead.

 ### Run all solutions against example input